UweRaabe/DataSetEnumerator/README.md

   end;
 ```

 The enumerator example for _TCustomer_ needs an instance of that class to work with.
+Due to type inference we can omit the generic type here.

 ```Delphi
 var